timwarnock/best-practices-and-notes/good-teams.md

 Software created in a Performance-oriented Culture will tend to have a Loosely Coupled architecture (due to [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law)), with deployments that are fast (minutes) and frequent (on-demand, several times per-day), taking full advantage of a fully automated CI/CD pipeline.

+## Changing the Culture

+See Conway's Law

+*"Make sure the organization is compatible with the product architecture."*

+*"Organisations often produce web sites with a content and structure which mirrors the internal concerns of the organisation rather than the needs of the users of the site."

 ## Refs